Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Methods

-\textbf{Motivation.} Reason is the capacity of consciously applying logic by drawing valid conclusions from new or existing information.\footnote{\url{https://en.wikipedia.org/wiki/Reason}} Reasoning about an unfamiliar process can be decomposed into two subtasks: (i) inferring the hidden law that governs state transitions and (ii) chaining that law to project multiple steps into the future.
-One-dimensional Cellular Automata embody this structure in its purest form.
-A single, local Boolean rule — the “micro-physics’’ of a toy universe — maps each binary state to the next.
-Given an orbit, a model must first discover this rule from observations and then apply it repeatedly to predict future states, mirroring the two-phase logic of multi-step reasoning.
+\paragraph{Modeling Reasoning with 1d Cellular Automata.} Reason is the capacity to consciously apply logic by drawing valid conclusions from new or existing information.\footnote{\url{https://en.wikipedia.org/wiki/Reason}} Reasoning about an unfamiliar process naturally splits into two parts: (i) inferring the hidden law that drives state transitions and (ii) chaining that law to predict multiple future steps.
+One-dimensional cellular automata (1dCA) provide a minimal, fully observable sandbox for this: a local Boolean rule—the toy universe’s “micro-physics’’—updates each binary state from its neighborhood.
+In our benchmark, the rule is withheld, and the train/test rule sets are disjoint, so rote lookup cannot succeed.
+To solve a task, the model must first induce the rule from observed orbits and then apply it repeatedly to roll out future states, cleanly separating genuine rule-based reasoning from mere memorization.

-Indeed, reasoning might be simulated by memorization a mapping from each seen input to its correct output, with no grasp of why that mapping holds.
-In our 1dCA benchmark the update rule is withheld and the train-time and test-time rule sets are disjoint, so rote lookup to train data cannot succeed.
-To solve a task the model must induce the rule and then reason with it.